stevenocchipinti/blog/README.md

 # Travel blog

-This will eventually be a home for all my travel blogs in one place, instead of being scattered around a bunch of different platforms today.
+This is a home for all my travel blogs in one place, instead of being scattered around a bunch of different platforms where they were oiginally created.

-## Status: WIP

-This is coming along but still needs some work
+MDX, a couple of custom components and (almost) all images hosted in Cloudinary (hopefully without exceeding the free quota).

 ## Notes

 - Upload files with existing filenames using the CLI like this:

 ```
-export CLOUDINARY_URL=cloudinary://NUMBER:SECRET@stevenocchipinti
+export CLOUDINARY_URL=cloudinary://NUMBER:SECRET@NAME

-cld uploader upload ./src/content/travel/2019-taiwan-vietnam/assets/3f69d771d8824ffe992991f4a6139544.jpg folder=2019-taiwan-vietnam use_filename=true unique_filename=false
+cld uploader upload ./src/content/travel/2019-taiwan-vietnam/assets/IMAGE.jpg folder=2019-taiwan-vietnam use_filename=true unique_filename=false
 ```

 Or with new names, in fish: